 We all have to eat and many of us obviously like to cook.
 We learned to eat well according to mom and Canada’s Food Rules in grade school.
 Later we learned to eat and drink for enjoyment and to try new foods.
 Luckily, armed with a few facts and tips we can eat well, enjoy, and stay healthy.

 I am very happy to share my recipes here and want to emphasize using fresh and seasonal foods while avoiding prepared foods and snack foods.
-Maximize fibre, minimize carbohydrates and salt.
+Maximize fibre, minimize fat, carbohydrates, sugar and salt.
 Go ethnic, especially anything Mediterranean.
 Cook whole grains.
 Use ginger, garlic, lemon, herbs and spices.
 Use all the colors of vegetables and fruits.
 Shop around the outside of the supermarket; the junk is in the middle.
 Invest in a small freezer (it costs less than a few restaurant dinners), buy in bulk, cook in bulk, freeze.
 Stock up on berries in season.
+Make soups with fall vegetables and freeze.
 Entertain friends, organize pot luck.
 Teach your kids how to shop and cook.
 Most of all, have fun, enjoy butter, bacon, wine and chocolate in moderation.